 PROPERTY ADDRESS CITY

 DATE OF PURCHASE PURCHASE PRICE RECORDER'S DOCUMENT NUMBER

 DATE OF COMPLETION OF NEW CONSTRUCTION COST OF NEW CONSTRUCTION

-B. ORIGINAL (FORMER) P PROPERTY:
+B. ORIGINAL (FORMER) PF ROPERTY:

 ASSESSOR'S PARCEL NUMBER DATE OF DISASTER

 PROPERTY ADDRESS CITY

-NOTE: You must attach a c disaster. opy of the original property's latest tax bill a and any supplemental tax bill(s) issued before the date of the
+Was there any new construction to the original property between the date of the last tax bill(s) and the date of disaster?
+See Yes No If Yes, please explain:

-Was there any new construction to the original property between the date of those tax bill(s) and the date of disaster?
-If Yes, please explain:
+C. CLAIMANT INFORMATION

-C. CLAIMANT INFORMATION NAME OF CLAIMANT
+NAME OF CLAIMANT